 This Phase 3 study is conducted in two parts.
-In Part A, approximately 400 participants who meet all eligibility criteria and who are not mechanically ventilated are randomized to one of two treatment groups.
-Part B starts after Part A is completed and includes up to approximately 5600 participants.
+In Part A, approximately 600 participants who meet all eligibility criteria may be randomized in 1:1:1 ratio into one of the three treatment groups (2 remdesivir [RDV] regimens and 1 standard of care [SOC]).
+Part B starts after Part A is completed and includes up to approximately 1000 participants.

-This statistical analysis plan (SAP) describes the statistical analysis methods and data presentations to be used in tables, figures, and listings (TFLs) for the analysis of Part A of Study GS-US-540-5773.
-This SAP is based on the study protocol Amendment 3.0 dated 12 April 2020 and the electronic case report form (eCRF).
+This statistical analysis plan (SAP) describes the statistical analysis methods and data presentations to be used in tables, figures, and listings (TFLs) for the final analysis of Part A of Study GS-US-540-5774.
+This SAP is based on the study protocol Amendment 2.0 dated 29 April 2020 and the electronic case report form (eCRF).
 The SAP will be finalized prior to data finalization.
 Any changes made after the finalization of the SAP will be documented in the clinical study report (CSR).